Suvarnabhumi Airport: Airport terminal

 From the opening of Suvarnabhumi in 2006 to early 2017, eight people had fallen to their deaths from upper-floor walkways, prompting the airport to spend 33 million baht in 2013 building glass barriers to prevent people from falling and/or taking their lives.

-Future expansion
+Hotel

+A 600-room hotel, now operated as Hyatt Regency, is located above the airport rail link station and in front of the main passenger terminal building.
+It originally opened in 2006 as Novotel, but was rebranded as Hyatt Regency in February 2025.

+Expansion plans

 By mid-2015, the airport was handling more than 800 flights per day, higher than its 600-flight capacity.
 It has exceeded its capacity of 45 million passengers per year.

-Airports of Thailand (AOT) approved an investment budget for the expansion of Suvarnabhumi Airport and construction is expected to be completed by April 2023.The plan was to strengthen Suvarnabhumi Airport's position as a regional aviation hub.
+Airports of Thailand (AOT) approved an investment budget for the expansion of Suvarnabhumi Airport and construction was expected to be completed by April 2023.
+The plan was to strengthen Suvarnabhumi Airport's position as a regional aviation hub.
 Phase Two would raise the airport's capacity to 65 million passengers a year and would be undertaken in parallel with the construction of a new domestic terminal.
-The new domestic terminal will be intended to accommodate more than 30 million passengers annually.
+The new domestic terminal will be intended to accommodate more than 30 million passengers annually by 2027.